skarokin/ref-type/README.md

 # deployment-details
 - Frontend built with React and Tailwind, deployed on Firebase Hosting
-- Backend API built with Node and Express, deployed on Firebase Cloud Functions
+- Backend built with Node and Express, deployed on Firebase Cloud Functions
 - MySQL database running on Google Cloud SQL

 # plans
 - More gamemodes
 - Light/dark mode toggle
-- Rebuild backend in Go (?)